hintron/slurm_quickstart/README.md

     srun hostname

-This will not print out the hostname of the your computer, but of the node that was allocated to you.
+This will not print out the hostname of your computer, but rather of the node that was allocated to you.

 To deallocate the node allocated by `salloc`, simply run the `scancel` command on the allocated job.